mwittig/winston-lumberjack/README.md

 # winston-lumberjack

-A winston transport to send log message to a logstash server using the lumberjack protocol
+A logstash transport for winston using the lumberjack protocol